kingdave4/aws-weather-api/README.md

 ### AWS Setup on account the local computer

-Security credential : Login to your AWS account and go to IAM > Users > Security Credentials and then generte your CLI access key.
+Security credential : Login to your AWS account and go to IAM > Users > Security Credentials and then generate your CLI access key.
 Account setup locally : Open powershell or Git bash and then configure account locally with the following steps

 Step 1: Install the AWS CLI